AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 ## Usage

-Cross your fingers and hope it runs! :-)

 It should work if you open a files *.as, or *.mxml.

-If you open a folder that contains a Flash Builder project, it will ask if you want to change your project's settings (unless you change the extensions settings).
+If you open a folder that contains a Flash Builder project (and has `.actionScriptProperties`, `.flexProperies`, and `.project`), it will ask if you want to import the Flash Builder project and change your project's settings.
+If you want, you can also change this setting in the **Extensions → Settings → Additional Options...**.

-Currently, it requires an `asconfig.json` in the directory of the project for much of the completion and issues to work.
-(Looking into making that happen automatically).
+Since AS3MXML requires requires an `asconfig.json` for most of the code intelligence and completions, the extension will ask if you want to have it generate one and automatically update it.
+If you select update, it should only change options that are needed in this extension.
+Building options are not changed and are handled internally by the extension.

-### Configuration
+## Configuration

 To configure global preferences, open **Extensions → Extension Library...** then select ActionScript 3's **Preferences** tab.

 You can also configure preferences on a per-project basis in **Project → Project Settings...**.

+Tasks also have a bunch of options too!
+Don't miss out on **Project → Tasks → Edit Task...**

 ## FlashBuilder migration